-Invoice tracking and bill management go hand in hand as you may have guessed because you need the income to cover your bills.
-If revenue is late and you do not have reserves built up, you may pay your bills late.
+Invoicing and bill management go hand in hand.
+As you may have guessed because you need the income to cover your bills.
+If income is late and you do not have reserves built up, you may pay your bills late.

-Business is a cycle as business owners we sell, but we are also consumers as we have to buy from others to produce the product and services that we sell.
-As the business owner on the sells side of things, we often are afraid to collect our payment or to say our sales price.
-I remember, as a new business owner, I wanted to offer low pricing, but I quickly realized that I had to choose between quality and prices.
-Offering lower than market pricing sounds good until you realize you can't make a profit.
-I transitioned into quality package services and looking at the big picture for my clients while building out the details.
+Business is a cycle.
+As business owners we sell but we are also consumers.
+We buy from others to produce the product and services that we sell.
+Many business owners, on the sales side of things, often are afraid to collect payment or to say their sales price.
+I remember, as a new business owner, I wanted to offer low pricing but I quickly realized that I had to choose between quality and prices.
+Offer lower than market pricing sounds good until you realize you can’t make a profit.
+I transitioned into quality package services or looking at the big picture for my clients as well as the details.

-As I build up my pricing plan and help my clients, I also work to make sure I pay my bills on time.
+Yes, it is possible to see the big picture and the details.
+As I build up an invoicing plan and help my clients pay their bills timely.
+I also work to make sure I pay my bills on time.
 My receivables are due before my bills.
-So I don't have to pay the bills late because without my vendor services, I would not have access to what I need to sell my products and services.
-I also plan out non-reoccurring purchases because I know my clients may have ups and downs, as well.
-Here's where the profit or business expenses markup comes into play.
-If you have enough in reserves, you can cover the slow months without harming your owner's pay or payroll.
-You need to cover your bills for personal living as well as running your business.
+So I don’t have to pay the bills late.
+I also create spending plans.
+Because without my vendor services I would not have access to what I need to sell my products and services.
+However, I know my clients may have ups and downs as well.
+Here’s where the profit or business expenses markup comes into play.
+If you have sufficient reserves you can cover the slow months without harming your payor payroll.
+And you can cover your bills for personal living as well as running your business.